Biclustering random matrix partitions with an application to classification of forensic body fluids: The Biclustering Posterior Distribution

-We further marginalize over partitions of the marker groups: we have $M_g = 5$ (for four marker groups $g=1, 3, 4, 5$) and $M_g = 7$ (for $g = 2$).
-Summation over $S_{f(k),g}\in \Xi^{L_g}_{\M_g}$ is tractable because the number of partitions of five objects is 52 and 877 for seven.
+is given in terms of Beta-functions, $\B(\cdot,\cdot)$.
+We further marginalize over partitions of the marker groups: using our data as an example, we have $M_g = 5$ (for four marker groups $g=1, 3, 4, 5$) and $M_g = 7$ (for $g = 2$); summation over $S_{f(k),g}\in \Xi^{L_g}_{\M_g}$ is tractable because the number of partitions of five objects is 52 and 877 for seven.
 We have